 WHO WE ARE

-Cultivating Youth is a nonprofit via Motivation Team Athletic Academy (MTAA).
-Our focus is to tackle childhood trauma and prevent violence through physical fitness while building confidence and nurturing discipline through mentorship.
-Our program directors and founder, who is a reformed incarcerated male, select professionals from the community to help influence through speaking and workshop engagements at MTAA along with the daily program initiatives.
-We support youth with a full-circle approach including: athletic training, social skills, professional development, emotional intelligence, spiritual insight, tutoring & STEM based learning, life skills, job readiness and physical wellness.
-The program services youth ages 8-18 years old.
+Cultivating Youth is a 501c(3) Cultivating Youth works to eliminate childhood trauma, restore healing, prevent violence and reduce obesity in New Orleans youth ages 6-18 through physical activity, mental health, education and mentorship.
+Our Executive Director, who is a reformed incarcerated male, selects professionals from the community to help influence through speaking and workshop engagements at Motivation Team Athletic Academy along with the daily program initiatives.
+Many of our initiatives were inspired by our founder’s participation, as an adolescent, in the Velocity Foundation program, which was founded by his Godfather --Julius Wilkerson Sr. We support youth with a full-circle approach including: physical fitness, social skills, professional development, emotional intelligence, spiritual insight, homework assistance & STEM based learning, life skills, job readiness, nutrition and overall mental wellness.

 WHAT WE DO

-Childhood trauma is our main barrier that plagues our community.
+Childhood trauma and obesity is our main barrier that plagues our community.

 HOW WE SERVE

-After School: Our after school program operates after school Monday - Thursday from 4:00pm - 6:30pm.
-Students complete homework with tutors on site, sit down with mentors and participate in physical fitness activities or athletic training.
+After School: Serves 10-15 youth ages 6-18.
+It operates Monday - Thursday from 3:30pm - 6:30pm.
+This is for students to complete homework with homework assistance tutors available on-site, work with mentors, participate in physical fitness activities or athletic training and are served refreshments.

-Summer: Cultivating Youth Athletic Summer Camp hopes to assist our youth in the community with discovering a healthy lifestyle coupled with athletic skills, literacy, life skills, entrepreneurship, different career exploration breakouts, a summer trip & more!
+Summer: Intake 40 youth ages 6-12 in the community with discovering a healthy lifestyle coupled with physical fitness, literacy, mental wellness, life skills, culinary lessons, entrepreneurship, different career exploration breakouts, a summer trip & more!

-Employment: We hire student athletes on collegiate and high school levels to teach and mentor our youth.
+Employment: 5-8 adults, students and athletes on a college and high school level to teach, connect, mentor and peer mentor our youth.

 WHY WE SERVE